By Dan Bronzite

 This is just one of the reasons why a lot of hopeful writers like you have turned to screenplay writing software to help them get through the door of the studios and learn how to write a script more professionally.
 Screenplay writing software does what it says on the can - it takes the hard work out of formatting a screenplay with a regular word processor and allows the writer to create a document in the specific format recognized by the industry.
 Screenwriting software has short cut keys and auto-complete features that make writing a film script a breeze.
 Scene headings, action, character names and parentheticals are automatically formatted for you, which means there's no need to repeatedly tab or create macros.

 All of these specific screenplay writing software features are aimed at people who may have creative writing experience and some idea of how to write a script, but what about those who are just starting out in the screenwriting business and need to learn more about the script writing process?
-Do you want to be a screenwriter but need some advice on how to start?
-Do you want to know what screenwriting software tools and resources are necessary and whether you have to spend a lot of money to get started?
-Our screenwriting archive

 There are many screenwriting styles and movie genres, so make it easier for yourself right from the get-go by reading as many produced screenplays as you can, which will help you understand the format and language of how screenplays are constructed as well as how different writers tell stories in different ways.
 The good news is that movie screenplays and "shooting scripts" (actual copies used on production) are now freely available for download on the web as pdf files, and when used in conjunction with screenwriting software, are an invaluable resource for all writers, novice and professional.